- Home

 Contractual, Permanent

-In career as news reporter, individuals may work with a news organisation on both contractual as well as a permanent basis.
+In a career as a news reporter, individuals may work with a news organisation on both contractual as well as a permanent basis.
 Those who work on a permanent basis are known as reporters while those who work on a contractual basis are known as stringers.

 Work Place